 A Thousand Hallelujahs (Live)Brooke Ligertwood

-Download the Rhythm Chart for A Thousand Hallelujahs (Live) by Brooke Ligertwood, from the album A Thousand Hallelujahs.
+Download the Orchestration string parts for A Thousand Hallelujahs (Live) by Brooke Ligertwood, from the album A Thousand Hallelujahs.
 This song was arranged by Grant Wall / Daniel Galbraith in the key of C, D, Db.